yuannypants/IS4302-Charity/readme.md

     cd is4302-charity
     ```
 2. Make sure your system meets the prerequisites in this [link](https://hyperledger.github.io/composer/v0.19/installing/installing-prereqs.html#macos).
-    * Note that instead of using the LTS (currently v10.15.3) version of Node, __use v8.9.4 instead__ or you will encounter errors when installing the CLI tools in step 2.
+3. In your CLIs, enter the follow command to __use Node v8.9.4__.
+Hyperledger Fabric v0.19 is only compatible with Node v8.9.4.
     ```
     nvm use 8.9.4
     ```
-3. Install essential Composer v0.19 tools by running the following command:
+4. Install essential Composer v0.19 tools by running the following command:
     ```
     npm install -g composer-cli@0.19 composer-rest-server@0.19 generator-hyperledger-composer@0.19
     ```
-4. Install dependencies.
+5. Install dependencies.
     ```
     npm install
     ```
-5. Download a copy of Hyperledger Fabric.
+6. Download a copy of Hyperledger Fabric.
     ```
     npm run downloadFabric
     ```
-6. Initiate the blockchain.
+7. Initiate the blockchain.
 This command deploys a local Fabric runtime, zips the files in /bna into a .bna file, installs the .bna file and installs a business card.
     ```
     npm run initBlockchain
     ```
     If the command does not work, you may have to remove existing Docker volumes that contain previous versions of Hyperledger Fabric.
 Run the following commands:
     ```
-    docker kill $(docker ps -q)
-    docker rm $(docker ps -aq)
-    docker rmi $(docker images dev-* -q)
+    npm run resetDocker
     ```
-7. Start the server and Composer REST server using two separate command line windows.
+8. Start the server and Composer REST servers using two separate command line windows.
     ```
     npm run start
+    npm run startCRS
-    npm run startComposerRESTServer
+    npm run startMCRS
     ```
 ## Seeding Instructions
 1. Clear the blockchain by resetting it.
     ```
-    npm run stopFabric
+    npm run resetDocker
     npm run initBlockchain
     ```
-2. Start the server and Composer REST server using two separate command line windows.
+2. Start the server and Composer REST servers using three separate command line windows.
     ```
     npm run start
+    npm run startCRS
-    npm run startComposerRESTServer
+    npm run startMCRS
     ```
 3. Run the seed command to populate both blockchain and Firebase database with test data.
     ```